Kraego/STM32-Minigame/doc/DevelopingProcess.md

 ## Common

-Here I try to describe how I developed the different parts of the project.
+Here I try to describe how I've developed the different parts of the project.

 ## The long way